husarion/tf03_driver/README.md

 - `set_output_format`

    Set interface to publish measurements and accept new configuration commands.
 Possible values are [`serial`, `can`], default is empty

+### Published topics

+Driver publishes sensor measurements on topic according to pattern: `/{node_name}/sensor/{sensor_frame}` with message type `sensor_msgs::Range`.
+Node will create as many publishers as sesors defined in parameters.
+In serial mode, frame name is set to `tf03_sensor`.